eaplatanios/symphony-mt/README.md

+**NOTE:** Currently fixing a bug and things are broken.
+Please give it a couple of days and things will be working again. :)

 # Symphony Machine Translation

 We plan to soon publish a documentation website with information on how to use this software package.
 For now, we provide some instructions on how to reproduce the experiments presented in our paper, soon to be presented at EMNLP 2018, *Contextual Parameter Generation for Universal Neural Machine Translation*, Emmanouil A.
 Platanios, Mrinmaya Sachan, Graham Neubig, and Tom M.
 Mitchell.